RTEMS/rtems-docs/c-user/glossary.rst

     Task Control Block
         A data structure associated with each task used by RTEMS to manage that task.

+    task entry
+        The task entry is invoked to execute the task's job.
+Before the task entry is invoked, the thread begin :term:`user extensions` run in the context of the task.
+After the return of the task entry, the thread exitted user extensions run in the context of the task.
+The first user initialization task performs the :term:`global construction` after running the thread begin extensions and before the task entry is invoked.
+See also :ref:`InterfaceRtemsTaskStart`.

     task migration
         Task migration happens in case a task stops execution on one processor